Our Blog

 You are an individual or a consultant living in a country bordering France, Germany, Italy, Austria or any other EU/EFTA state:

-Payrolling, off payroll working with the Swiss cross-border commuter status is the ideal solution to develop your activity without having to acquire the status of an Independent/Self-Employed which is not easy to obtain, if you are in the following situations:
+Payrolling, off payroll working with the Swiss cross-border commuter status is the ideal solution to develop your activity, if you are in the following situations:

 - You have proposals for mandates in Switzerland or would like to find clients there to develop your business while being or becoming a Swiss border worker